HenryPengZou/Awesome-Human-Agent-Collaboration-Interaction-Systems/README.md

 ![image](./images/overview_llm_has.jpg)

-Feel free to ⭐ and fork [this repository](https://github.com/HenryPengZou/Awesome-LLM-Based-Human-Agent-System-Papers) to follow the latest updates.
-Let us know if you have any suggestions, recommended papers and resources!
-We’ll keep adding new papers and resources here.

 ## 🌟 Introduction

 LLM-based Human-Agent Systems (LLM-HAS) are interactive frameworks where humans actively provide additional information, feedback, or control during interaction with LLM-powered agents to enhance system performance, reliability, and safety.
 For a detailed introduction, please refer to our survey paper: [A Survey on Large Language Model based Human-Agent Systems](https://arxiv.org/abs/2505.00753).
-Our goal with this project is to build an exhaustive collection of awesome resources relevant to LLM-HAS encompassing papers, repositories, and more
+Our goal with this project is to build an exhaustive collection of awesome resources relevant to LLM-HAS encompassing papers, repositories, and more.

 <div id="contents"></div>